phxjs/test/README.md

 # test

-go to Settings tab in the repo site and find the GitHub Page Settings
+go to Settings tab in the repo site and find the `GitHub Pages` section.

 check out more info at https://pages.github.com/